kolayuk/skinnableApp/README.md

 To add skin support to your project:

-1. copy skinsupport folder to your project's root folder
-2. add line to your pro file:
+Copy skinsupport folder to your project's root folder Add line to your pro file:
 ```
 include($$PWD/skinsupport/skinsupport.pri)
 ```
-3. add
+Add
 ```
 #include <skinsupport/skinimageprovider.h>
 ```